binste/chicago_safepassage_evaluation/README.md

  # Chicago's Safe Passage Program to Prevent Crime: Is It Worth the Dime?<!-- omit in toc -->

-**ATTENTION**: This is a work in progress and subject to major changes.

 - [Overview](#overview)
 - [Software environment](#software-environment)
 - [Hardware](#hardware)